probmods/dippl/lectures/04-factorseq.md

-## Global factors: inserting canceling heuristic factors
+## Inserting canceling heuristic factors

 What if we can't decompose the factor into separate pieces?
 For instance in: